isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-paint-a-wall-with-a-brush.markdown

 > [Airless Paint Sprayer Under 500](https://pestpolicy.com/best-airless-paint-sprayer-under-500/)
 ## Conclusion
 Having read this article on how to paint a wall with a brush, you must have gained ample skills that will enable you to carry out wall painting or DIY projects without any problem.
-The procedure entails brush selection, surface preparation, paint preparation, and surface prepping where necessary.
-Moreover, carry out actual painting stepwise, smoothen the finish coat, and clean the brush before storing it appropriately.
+The procedure entails brush selection, surface preparation, paint preparation, and surface prepping where necessary.Â Moreover, carry out actual painting stepwise, smoothen the finish coat, and clean the brush before storing it appropriately.
 Importantly, wear appropriate protective gear when carrying out wall painting and adhere to precautions highlighted in this article accordingly.